by-jp/www.byjp.me/content/bookmarks/the-tilted-political-compass.md

     summary: I'm not a fan of the popular Political Compass.
 Here I explain why, list what makes a good 2-by-2 and rederive the meaning of the political left and right.
 Read more (10 min, 3300 words).
+summary: I _really_ like the framing of this political compass & how it provides more insight into where people exist on it.
 ---
 I _really_ like the framing of this political compass & how it provides more insight into where people exist on it.